 Let me start by saying that I have loved each and every class I have ever taught.
 Sometimes that was 15 classes a week!

 When I entered a school, I loved hearing, “It’s the Zumba® lady!”
 I loved seeing the tiniest babies wrapped up all cozy with their mamas while we danced in Baby Mombo.
 I loved seeing pregnant mamas’ new challenges and new levels of strength during our Strong Mama classes.
 And where can I begin about how much I loved every aspect of teaching Zumbini® classes?

-But lately, I was reflecting that my favorite class is one that you will not see in any photos.
-And it may have been the hardest class I’ve ever had to teach.
+But lately, I reflected that my favorite class is one you will not see in any photos.
+And it may have been the most challenging class I’ve ever had to teach.

 When I was starting out a few years ago, I was asked if I would be willing to start teaching a Zumba Kids® class for a group of kids with moderate to profound developmental disabilities.
 While I’ve worked with children with different needs in a formal classroom setting and taught dance classes in various settings, I had never taught a class for this specific population.
 I knew the average age would be older than any group I had worked with previously.
 Each child would have a one-on-one caregiver present who would participate as well.